ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 ## How do optimistic rollups interact with Ethereum? {#optimistic-rollups-and-Ethereum}

 Optimistic rollups are [off-chain scaling solutions](/developers/docs/scaling/#off-chain-scaling) built to operate on top of Ethereum.
 Each optimistic rollup is managed by a set of smart contracts deployed on the Ethereum network.
-Optimistic rollups process transactions off the main Ethereum chain, but post off-chain transaction (in batches) to an on-chain rollup contract.
+Optimistic rollups process transactions off the main Ethereum chain, but post off-chain transactions (in batches) to an on-chain rollup contract.
 Like the Ethereum blockchain, this transaction record is immutable and forms the "optimistic rollup chain."

 The architecure of an optimistic rollup comprises the following parts: